-Because hip dysplasia in Shih Tzus is primarily an inherited condition, there are no products that can prevent its development.
+Because hip dysplasia is primarily an inherited condition, there are no products that can prevent its development.

 Through proper diet, exercise, and a daily regimen of Winston’s Joint System, you can slow, and sometimes halt, the progression of this degenerative joint disease while providing your dog with relief from its pain.
 Winston’s provides many of the raw materials essential for the synthesis of the joint-lubricating synovial fluid as well as the repair of articular cartilage and connective tissue.

 You might also want to consider providing your dog with an orthopedic bed which distributes the dog’s weight evenly and reduces pressure on its joints.
 It’s perfect for dogs with hip dysplasia or arthritis.